modelscope/evalscope/README.md

 - Visualization tools
 - Model Inference Performance Evaluation [Tutorial](evalscope/perf/README.md)
 - Support for OpenCompass as an Evaluation Backend, featuring advanced encapsulation and task simplification to easily submit tasks to OpenCompass for evaluation.
 - Supports VLMEvalKit as the evaluation backend.
-It initiates VLMEvalKit's multimodal evaluation tasks through Eval-Scope, supporting various multimodal models and datasets.
+It initiates VLMEvalKit's multimodal evaluation tasks through EvalScope, supporting various multimodal models and datasets.
 - Full pipeline support: Seamlessly integrate with SWIFT to easily train and deploy model services, initiate evaluation tasks, view evaluation reports, and achieve an end-to-end large model development process.